Danialmoa/image_captioning/README.md

 - `scripts/`:
     - `start.sh`: contains the code for making environment and install the dependencies
     - `prepare_data.sh`: contains the code for downloading-preprocessing dataset

+## Running the project in sample data
+- `run.py`: contains the code for running the project